Cortex XSOAR IDE

 Cortex XSOAR offers a built-in platform IDE which is available through the product's web UI.

 It is important to take a moment and familiarize yourself with the Cortex XSOAR IDE as it may work differently than other IDEs you are familiar with.
-Some key differences between the Cortex XSOAR IDE and, for example PyCharm, is the absence of an interpreter.
+Some key differences between the Cortex XSOAR IDE and, for example Visual Studio Code, is the absence of an interpreter.

 Cortex XSOAR is equipped with a script helper which is accessible via the button below: